 A tenant does not have to give the owner notice that they do not wish to extend or renew the lease.
-However, if a tenant is not negotiating an extension or renewal as the end date draws nearer, this may encourage the owner to issue a notice to vacate and look for a new tenant.
-So it is recommended that a tenant let the owner know what they intend to do.
+However, if a tenant is not negotiating an extension or renewal as the end date draws nearer, this may encourage the owner to issue a Notice to vacate and look for a new tenant.
+So recommend a tenant let the owner know what they intend to do.

 Tenant advocacy and support

-A tenant cannot serve a notice to terminate for repairs unless they have already notified the owner of the need for repairs and 28 days (for general repairs) have passed without the owner completing the repairs.
+A tenant cannot serve a Notice to terminate for repairs unless they have already notified the owner general repairs are needed and 28 days have passed without the owner completing the repairs.

-Therefore, in most cases, if an owner then stops their behaviour, or fixes what they were doing wrong before the date of effect of the notice, the notice will no longer be valid and the tenant cannot move out.
+In most cases, if an owner stops their behaviour, or fixes what they were doing wrong before the date of effect of the notice, the notice will no longer be valid and the tenant cannot move out.